RishabhLasunte/Dominos-dashboard/README.md

 # Dominos-dashboard (Interactive Dashboard creation using MS Excel)
-#Objective
+# Objective
 To create a Power BI dashboard for Domino's that provides insights into total revenue, number of orders, average orders, sales trends by weekday, category breakdown, and top-selling pizzas to drive data-driven decisions and optimize performance.
-#Dataset
+# Dataset
 The dataset should contain the following fields:

-Sales Data
-Order ID: Unique identifier for each order.
-Order Date/Time: Date and time of the order.
-Revenue: Total revenue for the order.
-Sales Channel: Delivery, dine-in, or takeaway.
-Product Data
-Product Name: Name of the item sold (e.g., Margherita Pizza, Coke).
-Category: Category of the product (e.g., Pizza, Beverage, Dessert).
-Quantity Sold: Number of units sold.
-Price: Price per unit.
+Sales Data: Order ID, Order Date, Revenue, Sales Channel.
+Product Data: Product Name, Category, Quantity Sold, Price.
-Customer Data (Optional)
+Customer Data (Optional): Customer ID, Region, Customer Type.
-Customer ID: Unique identifier for customers.
-Region/Store: Location where the order was placed.
-Demographics: Age, gender, etc. (if available).
-Operational Data (Optional)
+Operational Data (Optional): Delivery Time, Day of Week.
-Delivery Time: Time taken for delivery.
-Order Completion Status: On-time, delayed, etc.
-#Insights This Dashboard Will Provide
+# Insights This Dashboard Will Provide
 This dashboard will answer the following key questions:

 What is the total revenue generated?